JuliaData/DataFrames.jl/docs/src/man/missing.md

 new function returns `missing` if any of its positional arguments are `missing` and otherwise applies the function `f` to these arguments.
-This functionality is useful in combination with functions that do not support passing `missing` values as their arguments, for example:
+This functionality is useful in combination with functions that do not support passing `missing` values as their arguments, for example trying `uppercase(missing)` would produce an error, while the following works:

 ```
-julia> uppercase(missing)
-ERROR: MethodError: no method matching uppercase(::Missing)
-Closest candidates are:
-  uppercase(::T) where T<:AbstractChar at strings/unicode.jl:251
-  uppercase(::AbstractString) at strings/unicode.jl:530
-Stacktrace:
- [1] top-level scope
-   @ REPL[19]:1

 julia> passmissing(uppercase)("a")
 "A"